 Internal audit is a key element of the internal control system set up by management.
 A strong internal audit function is necessary to ensure the continuing effectiveness of the internal control system established.
 The College, therefore, needs to have in place a properly resourced internal audit service of good quality.
 To maximise the reliance that may be placed on internal audit and to avoid duplication of effort, the adequacy of internal audit is assessed each year.

-The College's internal auditors during the period ended 31 July 2015 were BDO LLP.
+The College's internal auditors during the year ended 31 July 2016 were Henderson Loggie.

-In the course of the period ended 31 July 2015 the following areas were scheduled to be reviewed by the Internal Auditor:
+In the course of the year ended 31 July 2016 the following areas were scheduled to be reviewed by the Internal Auditor: